PalestineRemembered About Us Oral History العربية

 Khazar Empire map!Let's Examine The DNA Genetic Distances between Israelites, European Jews, Arab Jews, and Palestinian

-Right arrow free icon In layman's terms, miri land, in practice, functions as a privately owned land that has not been deeded yet unless the owner stopped using the land for a prolonged period.
+Right arrow free icon In layman's terms, miri land, in practice, functions as a privately owned land that has not been deeded yet unless the owner stops using the land for a prolonged period.

-Miri lands have the following features and rights: A) The State holds miri land's title but with no tassarouf right (meaning the state has no right to sell or lease the land) until farzz or land assignment occurs.
+Miri lands have the following features and rights: A) The State holds the miri land's title but with no tassarouf right (meaning the state has no right to sell or lease the land) until farzz or land assignment occurs.
 B) Miri land could be titled (a.k.a. mulk) in the grantee's name for a fee, which was uncommon during the Ottoman rule to avoid military service.
-This was the primary reason why most of the lands were of type miri, but all changed after WWI ended when the British colonized Palestine.
+This was the primary reason why most of the lands were of the type miri, but all changed after WWI ended, when the British colonized Palestine.
 Again, as of Nakba, around 17% of the lands were titled.
 Actually, not for the war; the rate would have been much larger.
 Don't underestimate this point; Palestinians (like others in the Levant) hated serving in the Ottoman army.
 C) Miri lands have the right of succession, meaning they could be passed on as inheritance when the grantee dies.
-D) Miri lands could be used as collateral at a financial institution like a Bank to take out a loan or a mortgage.
+D) Miri's land could be used as collateral at a financial institution, like a Bank to take out a loan or a mortgage.

 JFK said it BEST in 1939: Palestine Was Hardly Britain's to Give Away

-Right arrow free icon In the below table, we have documented the rights of each land type category.
+Right arrow free icon In the table below, we have documented the rights of each land type category.
 As you see below, miri land has most of the rights as private land (a.k.a. mulk), which explains why miri functions in practice as private land.
 The only difference is that miri lands were not deeded, and the borders of the lands weren't clearly identified.
-As long miri lands are being used in a productive manner , the grant stays in force indefinitely.
+As long as miri lands are being used in a productive manner, the grant stays in force indefinitely.
 That is why buying and selling miri land was (and still is) problematic to this date, especially in the occupied West Bank and Jordan.
 This explains why the Land Settlement of Title law was one of the first laws to be enacted by the British Mandate in the early 1920s, which was a necessary step for the Zionist colonization of Palestine.
 Before WWI, it was very hard to buy big tracts of land:

 Land Type